TrickyNekro/OpenLabStick/README.md

   - An up to 20V I²C programmable power supply.
   - 4 High power outputs for controlling any kind of motor or other kind of device
-  - 8 GPIO of the microcontroller directly accessible as well as all the standard. communication protocols that come with it ( I²C, USART, SPI ).
+  - 8 GPIO of the microcontroller directly accessible as well as all the standard <br>
+    communication protocols that come with it ( I²C, USART, SPI ).
   - 16 General Purpose I / O through an I / O expander.
   - On-Board EEPROM, Super-Cap backed RTC, Temperature Sensor.